A Hecke algebra isomorphism over close local fields: Introduction

 \section{Introduction}

-The goal of this article is to generalize Kazhdan's theory of studying representation theory of split $p$-adic groups over close local fields to general connected reductive groups.
-Let us briefly recall the Deligne-Kazhdan correspondence:\ where $I_F$ is the inertia subgroup and $I_F^m$ denotes the $m$-th higher ramification subgroup of $I_F$ with upper numbering.
+The goal of this article is to generalize Kazhdan's theory of studying representation theory of split reductive groups over close local fields to general connected reductive groups (see Theorem \ref{MainTheorem}).
+Let us briefly recall the Deligne-Kazhdan correspondence:\\ (a) Given a local field $F'$ of characteristic $p$ and an integer $m \geq 1$, there exists a local field $F$ of characteristic 0 such that $F'$ is $m$-close to $F$, i.e., $\fO_F/\fp_F^m \cong \fO_{F'}/\fp_{F'}^m$. \\ (b) In \cite{Del84}, Deligne proved that if the fields $F$ and $F'$ are $m$-close, then where $I_F$ is the inertia subgroup and $I_F^m$ denotes the $m$-th higher ramification subgroup of $I_F$ with upper numbering.
 This gives a bijection

+Moreover, all of the above holds when $\Gal(F_s/F)$ is replaced by $W_F$, the Weil group of $F$.\\ (c) Let $G$ be a split, connected reductive group defined over $\bbZ$.
+For an object $X$ associated to the field $F$, we will use the notation $X'$ to denote the corresponding object over $F'$.
+In \cite{kaz86}, Kazhdan proved that given $m \geq 1$, there exists $l \geq m$ such that if $F$ and $F'$ are $l$-close, then there is an isomorphism of Hecke algebras $\Kaz_m:\cH(G(F), K_m) \rightarrow \cH(G(F'), K_m')$, where $K_m $ is the $m$-th usual congruence subgroup of $G(\fO_F)$.
+Hence, when the fields $F$ and $F'$ are sufficiently close, we have a bijection

+These results suggest that, if one understands the representation theory of $\Gal(F_s/F)$ for all local fields $F$ of characteristic 0, then one can use it to understand the representation theory of $\Gal(F_s'/F')$ for a local field $F'$ of characteristic $p$, and similarly, with an understanding of the representation theory of ${G}(F)$ for all local fields $F$ of characteristic 0, one can study the representation theory of ${G}(F')$, for $F'$ of characteristic $p$.
+This philosophy has proved helpful in studying the local Langlands correspondence for split reductive groups in characteristic $p$ with an understanding of the local Langlands correspondence of such groups in characteristic 0 (see \cite{Bad02, Lem01, Gan15, ABPS14, GV17}).

+There are three crucial ingredients that go into the proof of the Kazhdan isomorphism for split reductive groups. \begin{enumerate}[(1)] \item The Hecke algebra $\cH(G(F), K_m)$ is finitely presented. \item The group $G(F)$ admits a Cartan decomposition, that is